College of DuPage: Main campus

-Berg Instructional Center (BIC)
+Berg Instructional Center

-The Berg Instructional Center was opened in 1974.
+The Berg Instructional Center (BIC) was opened in 1974.
 The structure spans four levels that houses many classrooms, workshops, labs, department offices as well as faculty offices, and conference areas.
 It was named after the College of DuPage's first president, Rodney K. Berg.

-Culinary and Hospitality Center (CHC)
+Culinary and Hospitality Center

 The Culinary and Hospitality Center (CHC) was completed in 2011.
 The center houses kitchens and bakeries, a six-room boutique Hotel run by students of the Hospitality program, two gourmet restaurants open to the public, a culinary amphitheater and the colleges TV station and video production departments.
 Waterleaf, one of the restaurant the center houses, serves brunch, lunch and dinner on Monday, Thursday and Sunday.
 Tuesday and Wednesdays students in the College of DuPage Culinary Program take over the restaurant space and provide their own brand of cooking and dinner service.

-Early Childhood Center (ECC)
+Early Childhood Center

-The Early Childhood Center was completed in 2007.
+The Early Childhood Center (ECC) was completed in 2007.
 The center serves more than 100 children and houses the Early Childhood Education and Care degree and certificate programs.
 This building is located across College rd. from the main campus.
 It has kindergarten, part-time preschool, a daycare and full-time preschool.
 The Early Childhood Center was closed June 1, 2018 due to a decline in enrollment and increased operational costs.

-Health and Science Center (HSC)
+Health and Science Center

-The Health and Science Center was funded by the proceeds of the 2002 capital referendum and opened in 2010.
+The Health and Science Center (HSC) was funded by the proceeds of the 2002 capital referendum and opened in 2010.
 The center houses the Basic Nursing Assistant, Dental Hygiene, Diagnostic Medical Imaging, Health Science, Nuclear Medicine, Nursing, Physical Therapist Assistant, Radiography, Respiratory Care, Surgical Technology, Anatomy and Physiology, Microbiology, Biology, Chemistry, Zoology and Botany programs.
 The HSC also houses a Nursing Simulation and Long-Term care lab, Dental Hygiene lab and Surgical Technology operating room lab.
 The building received LEED Gold certification.

-Robert J. Miller Homeland Security Education Center (HEC)
+Robert J. Miller Homeland Security Education Center

-Phase one of the Homeland Security Education Center was funded by the proceeds of the 2002 capital referendum and completed in 2011.
+Phase one of the Homeland Security Education Center (HEC) was funded by the proceeds of the 2002 capital referendum and completed in 2011.
 It houses the Criminal Justice program, the Fire Science/EMS program, the Suburban Law Enforcement Academy and the COD police department.

 The center has an Immersive Interior Training Lab, forensics and cybercrimes labs, an auditorium that doubles as a mock courtroom, a self-contained breathing apparatus lab, and a debriefing room.

 The center also includes a Memorial to the September 11 attacks in the form of several exhibits in its lobby with the centerpiece being a steel beam recovered from the towers.